Stallergenes Greer

-Stallergenes Greer International AG is a global biopharmaceutical company headquartered in Baar, Switzerland, specializing in the diagnosis and treatment of allergies through allergen immunotherapy.
+Stallergenes Greer International AG is a Swiss biopharmaceutical company specializing in the field of allergen immunotherapy.

-Stallergenes Greer International AG is the parent company of Greer Laboratories, Inc. (registered office in the U.S.) and Stallergenes S.A.S. (registered office in France).
+Headquartered in Baar, Switzerland, Stallergenes Greer International AG is the parent company of Greer Laboratories, Inc. (registered office in the U.S.) and Stallergenes S.A.S. (registered office in France).

-With 1129 employees in 2023, Stallergenes Greer operates in 21 countries and 44 countries including the distribution network.
+With 1200 employees in 2026, Stallergenes Greer has a global presence 45 countries through its subsidiaries, manufacturing sites and distribution network.

-Stallergenes Greer's core manufacturing facilities are located both in Europe (Antony and Amilly in France), in the USA (Lenoir, NC; Mathiston, MI; and San Diego, CA), and in Canada (Dutton, ON).
+Stallergenes Greer's core manufacturing facilities are located both in Europe (Antony and Amilly in France), the United States (Lenoir, North Carolina; Mathiston, Mississippi; and San Diego), and Canada (Dutton, Ontario).

 History

-Stallergenes was founded in 1962 by Institut Mérieux In 2015, Stallergenes and Greer Laboratories Inc. merged to form Stallergenes Greer, "a worldwide leader in allergy immunotherapy".
+Stallergenes was founded in 1962 by Institut Mérieux In 2015, Stallergenes and Greer Laboratories Inc. merged to form Stallergenes Greer.

 Greer was founded by R.T.
 Greer, a collector of source materials (i.e.: roots, herbs, pollens) in 1904.

 Stallergenes Greer is a privately held company owned by B-Flexion (ex Waypoint Capital), chaired by Ernesto Bertarelli.

-Activity
+Products

-Stallergenes Greer is specialised in allergy immunotherapy treatments.
-It includes name patient products which are allergen products, prepared in accordance with prescriptions for individual patients.
+Stallergenes Greer specialises in allergy immunotherapy treatments.
+It includes name patient products which are allergen products prepared in accordance with physician written prescriptions for individual patients.

-The product portfolio covers different segments including sublingual products (Staloral, Oralair, Actair), subcutaneous products (Alustal/Albey), oral immunotherapy (Palforzia), allergen extracts available as a bulk extract or name patient products, veterinary products, testing supplies, source materials and other supplies like sterile diluents, sterile empty vials.
+The commercial product portfolio consists of sublingual products (Staloral, Oralair, Actair), subcutaneous products (Alustal/Albey), oral formulations (Palforzia), custom ordered bulk allergen extracts, veterinary products, and general laboratory consumables such as sterilized glass vials.